Richmond Public Market is decorated with red decor to usher the Chinese New Year, just like every Chinese mall in Richmond.

 In case you are curious, our favourite Sichuan Richmond restaurants that we had been going back to are:

 Yeah, I can’t think of any Sichuan restaurants that we had never visited yet.
 I think there are but I can’t think of any.
 Any idea?
-Here is the link to all the Sichuan restaurants we had blogged about.
+You can click on the Sichuan category on the side panel to view all the Sichuan restaurants we had blogged about.

 We did not realize until we got there.
 Apparently it was their first day of business and that meant that we were their first dinner customers.
 We went early and they were still busy setting up.
 Wow, think about it.
 If this restaurant turns out to be a superstar restaurant one day, we can lay claim to being their first dinner customer ever. :-)